 Our experienced, compassionate staff works with all types of drug addictions.
 Whether you’re struggling with meth, heroin, cocaine, painkillers, or another substance, you will find the treatment you need for healing.

 Don’t wait another day to take care of your needs.
 You can overcome your anxiety and addiction by going to a comprehensive detox and therapy center, such as Tides Edge Detox.
-Contact us at 866.723.3127, and we’ll get you on the road to recovery.
+Contact us at 866.723.3127, or contact us online and we’ll get you on the road to recovery.